-- A. Assistance in completion of all forms is carried out by Student Services personnel. - B. Students are ultimately responsible for completion and submittal of all required forms. - C. Only official transcripts received directly from issuing agencies indicating dates of enrollment or completion are acceptable. - D. Prospective students must complete Authorization to Release Transcript forms for all high schools, GED testing centers, and post-secondary schools (colleges) attended. - E. All fees for transcripts are to be paid by the prospective student. - F. All transcripts received from other institutions that have been presented for admission or evaluation become a part of each student's permanent academic file of the college and cannot be released, duplicated, returned or forwarded to another institution. - G. After receipt of all required forms and documents, an Official Letter of Acceptance will be granted.
+- A. Assistance in completion of all forms can be obtained from Student Services personnel. - B. Students are ultimately responsible for completion and submittal of all required forms. - C. Prospective students must complete Authorization to Release Official Transcript forms for all high schools, GED testing centers, and post-secondary schools (colleges) attended. - D. All students must submit official high school transcripts or GED transcript.
+This transcript must include the official graduation date. - E. All degree-seeking students are required to submit official transcripts from each college or university previously attended or currently attending, regardless of degree sought.
+Transfer credits indicated on another school's transcript are not accepted in lieu of submitting the original institution record for that